zalckos/GrandTheftFocus/README.md

 # Grand Theft Focus
 Extension for the [GNOME Desktop Environment](https://www.gnome.org/).

-This removes the annoying "Windows is Ready" notification and brings the window into focus instead.
+This extension removes the annoying "Windows is Ready" notification and brings the window into focus instead.

 Easily install it [here](https://extensions.gnome.org/extension/5407/grand-theft-focus/).